-The list I describe above is a variation of the “Lesson Plan List” which we teach you to create in our new Autopilot Planning Course.
+The list I describe above is a variation of the “Lesson Plan List” which we teach you to create in our planning course.
 It is a fabulous tool you can use to make sure that your homeschool plans are flexible.
 We have a couple of other lists we use as well.

 The loop schedule is what we use in our ready-made Morning Time plans to make them flexible and easy to use.
 Basically the idea is to make a list of subjects — I recommend the loop for content area subjects instead of skill subjects that need to be practiced daily (watch this video to see the difference) and then to work your way down the list doing the next thing.
 When you get to the bottom of that list then you “loop” back up to the top and start again.

 This is how it would work.
 Let’s say you make a loop list like this:

 - Vocabulary Study